Process Safety and

 Continuation of supply of products according to customer needs

 The BCP of Nippon Soda aims to ensure, in the event of a natural disaster or other crisis, safety as well as the supply of products to customers as requested.
-To achieve this objective, improvement is accelerated using the PDCA cycle.
+To achieve this objective, we make continuous improvements using the PDCA cycle.

 - 1.Major accidents at facilities: Target: Zero accidents